 Morris served on the Mirabile School Board for more than 30 years, many of those years as President.
 He was instrumental in the construction of the gymnasium and was the designer and architect of the current classroom facility.
 He also served as President of the Mirabile Community Church, where he was a member for many years.
 Morris was the coach of the Mirabile Wildcat boys and girls basketball teams, as well as several baseball and softball teams in Kingston.

 Morris was a friend to everyone he knew.
 His wife called him “honey”, and to his family, he was “dad”, “papa”, or “little brother”.
 Morris had a servant’s heart and strong family values, for which he will always be remembered.

 In lieu of flowers, for those who wish to make a contribution in memory of Morris, the family requests donations be made to the Mirabile Community Betterment Fund, c/o The Bank of Missouri, 3610 Buttonwood Drive, Suite 100, Columbia, MO 65201.
 Funeral Service: 1 PM, Wednesday, January 22nd, 2020, Mirabile Community Church, Polo, MO.
 A Gathering of family and friends will follow the service from 2 to 4 PM, Mirabile C-1 School, 2954 State Route D HWY, Polo, MO, 64671.
 Friends may call 9 AM to 5 PM, Tuesday at the funeral home.
 Cremation to follow the services.
 Arrangements are under the care and direction of Stith Family Funeral Home, Polo.
 Online guestbook at www.stithfamilyfunerals.com

-To send flowers to Morris Alfred Claypole's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Morris Alfred Claypole, please visit our floral store.